amklenk/README-Generator/README.md

 title: 'Workout-Zen',
   description: 'A workout application for a newbie exerciser.',
-  steps: 'Go to the repository site, fork, and clone it to your system.',
+  steps: 'Visit the GitHub repository, Workout-Zen (see the link below), to fork and clone the repository.
+The JSON file will have the necessary dependencies.
+The .gitignore file is set up in the root directory along with the index.js file that contains most of the command line code.
+The utils folder contains the generateMarkdown file, which contains the template for the README file and the module_export to index.js.
+The dist folder will contain the generated README.',
   github: 'https://github.com/amklenk/Workout-Zen',
   site: 'https://amklenk.github.io/Workout-Zen/',
-  usage: 'The site is navigable via clicking the muscle buttons, each exercise, and the go back button.',
+  usage: 'The site is navigable via clicking the muscle buttons, each exercise, and the go back button to return to the index page.
+Each exercise has a heart, which when clicked, allows the user to save the exercise as a favorite to the favorite's section using local storage.
+The user can then press the clear button to clear the exercises and local storage.',
   collaborators: 'Mtende Roll, Hannah Nicks, Colin Alexander',
   license: 'MIT',
   contribution: 'Fork the repository and use a pull request.'